In order to use the current working directory in Python, we are going to use the os module.

 Now, it’s time to modify our code.

-It returns the same result as last time, but this time it’s cleaner and we don’t have to now the working directory path to do it.
+It returns the same result as last time, but this time it’s cleaner and we don’t have to know the working directory path to do it.

-You can use the absolute path to change directories, if you want to change the path to a completely different one, in the different directory tree.
+You can use the absolute path to change directories, if you want to change the path to a completely different one, in a different directory tree.